avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Read DEM ascii file provided in the Input folder (only one DEM ascii file allowed).
-If the DEM cell size is different from the :``meshCellSize`` specified in the configuration from more then ``meshCellSizeThreshold`` [m] the DEM is remeshed (:py:func:`in3Trans.geoTrans.remesh`).
+If the DEM cell size is different from the :``meshCellSize`` specified in the configuration from more than ``meshCellSizeThreshold`` [m] the DEM is remeshed (:py:func:`in3Trans.geoTrans.remesh`).

 Prepare DEM for simulation, compute surface normals vector field, cell area (:ref:`DFAnumerics:Mesh`).

-This is done in the :py:func:`com1DFAPy.com1DFA.initializeMesh` function.
+This is done in the :py:func:`com1DFA.com1DFA.initializeMesh` function.

 Go back to :ref:`com1DFAAlgorithm:Algorithm graph`

 Initialize release, entrainment and resistance areas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Read and check shape files according to the configuration (check consistency between
+Read and check shapefiles according to the configuration (check consistency between
 what is required by the configuration file and what is available in the ``Inputs`` folder).
-Convert shape files features (polygons) to rasters (:py:func:`com1DFAPy.com1DFA.prepareAreas`).
+Convert shapefile features (polygons) to rasters (:py:func:`com1DFA.com1DFA.prepareArea`).
 Check consistency of rasters according to the following rules:

-  - multiple release features in the release and secondary release shape files
+  - multiple release features in the release and secondary release shapefiles
     are allowed but they should not overlap.
 If they do, simulation terminates with
     an error message.